 Gib’s investigations are not much help.
 He looked for facts in Bevis of Hampton, a medieval work of fiction, and was carried away by a few coincidences.
 However, he may have stumbled onto something when he later wondered if a gentleman had dropped a maggot in the Earl’s ear.

-Thomas Dymock is one possibility.
+Thomas Dymock is one suspect.
 Another might be the intriguing Charles Paget (c.1546–1612).
 Mrs Stopes and G.P.V.
-Akrigg note a couple of contemporary references to him as a sower of dissension at every level, including within the Southamptons’ marriage.
+Akrigg note a couple of contemporary references to Paget as the cause of the Southamptons’ separation.

 Sir Francis Walsingham, at the opposite end of the religious and political spectrum, also considered Charles Paget dangerous.

 But, to be fair, Sir Francis and Fr.
 Persons had their own, very different, reasons for their hostility.

 Charles Paget was the younger son of a recently ennobled Catholic family; his father was the 1st Baron Paget.
 Charles was about the same age as the 2nd Earl of Southampton, and obviously a close friend.

 In 1581 he was named as a chief executor of the Earl’s will along with Thomas Dymock.
-But by then Charles Paget was in France embarking on a career as one of Mary Queen of Scots’ agents.
+By then he was in France embarking on a career as one of Mary Queen of Scots’ agents.

 Or been motivated by a mix of all of the above?